athxrva1/BMICalculator/README.md

 * Color literals.

-### This was a part of Angela Yu's course on iOS Development.
+### This is a companion project to The App Brewery's Complete App Development Bootcamp, check out the full course at www.appbrewery.co